Winston-Lu/Rainmeter-Dynamic-Weather/README.md

 ## Installation
 To install, you only need to install the [`Dynamic Weather_1.01.rmskin` file here](https://github.com/Winston-Lu/Rainmeter-Dynamic-Weather/raw/master/Dynamic%20Weather_1.01.rmskin).
 The source code is provided as well.
 To install it, make sure [Rainmeter 4.x is installed](https://www.rainmeter.net/) and then double click the rmskin file and hit Install.

+I had tested this on my primary 1920x1080 screen.
+If you move this skin to a seperate monitor, you will also need to change the location of `Dynamic Weather\Weather\Rain\Rain.ini` and `Dynamic Weather\Weather\Snow\Snow.ini` as well.
+The rain skin should be configured by loading `Dynamic Weather\Weather\Rain\SettingsWindow\SettingsWindow.ini`.
+If not configured, the rain effect may extend to the right monitor (on a multi-monitor setup), or not take up the entirety of the monitor it is on, leaving a blank space where it doesnt rain on.

 Under the Skins tab, select `Dynamic weather\BackgroundWeather.ini`, and click Load.
-I would also set these options once loaded into Rainmeter
+I would also set these options once loaded into Rainmeter.
+I would also set `Dynamic Weather\Weather\Rain\Rain.ini` and `Dynamic Weather\Weather\Snow\Snow.ini` to these settings as well
 * Position: On Desktop
 * Load Order: Lowest possible if you have other skins on the "On Desktop" layer.
 Something like -9999999 will do if needed.
+Set the `Rain.ini` and `Snow.ini` to at least 1 above this value
 * Draggable: Deselected
 * Click through: Selected

 ![Config options](https://i.imgur.com/jbFOE2H.png)

+If you plan to have multiple of this skin on multiple monitors, just install the skin under a different name, and load `DynamicWeather.ini` under each install, while also changing the monitor `Dynamic Weather\Weather\Rain\Rain.ini` and `Dynamic Weather\Weather\Snow\Snow.ini` loads into as well.

 ## Configuration
 In .\Rainmeter-Dynamic-Weather\\@Resources\Variables.inc, change `WeatherCode` to the code you find on https://weather.codes/ something like CAXX#### for Canada, US__#### for US [__ is the state, like WA for Washington and CA for California], ASXX#### for Australia, and so on.

-If you want to change the images, the background images are in .\Rainmeter-Dynamic-Weather\@Resources\Images.
+If you want to change the images, the background images are in `.\Rainmeter-Dynamic-Weather\@Resources\Images`.
 You must perseve the image names, which are case sensitive.
 The images provided are 2560x1440.

 The skin width/height is automatically set to the current screens' width and height.
 If you have a different aspect ratio, you will need to change the images themselves to avoid stretching.